mjordan/islandora_workbench_docs/docs/hooks.md

 Your scripts can find the entity ID and other information within the (raw JSON) HTTP response body.
 Using the way Python decodes JSON as an example, if the entity is a node, its nid is in `entity_json['nid'][0]['value']`; if the entity is a media, the mid is in `entity_json['mid'][0]['value']`.
 The exact location of the nid and mid may differ if your script is written in a language that decodes JSON differently than Python (used in this example) does.

+!!! warning
+    Not all Workbench configuration settings are available in post-action scripts.
+Only the settings are explicitly defined in the configuration YAML are available.

 #### Running multiple scripts in one hook

 For all types of hooks, you can register multiple scripts, like this: